chrisgrieser/nvim-scissors/README.md

 ## Rationale
 - Regrettably, there are innumerable formats in which snippets can be saved.
-The only format supported by several applications and the closest thing to a a standard is the [VSCode snippet format](https://code.visualstudio.com/docs/editor/userdefinedsnippets).
+The only format supported by several applications and the closest thing to a standard is the [VSCode snippet format](https://code.visualstudio.com/docs/editor/userdefinedsnippets).
 For portability and to future-proof your snippet collection, it thus makes sense to